 Not entirely possible for all people.
 However, one way to work this is to have a very long-dated mortgage, e.g. a 30-year mortgage instead of a 15-year one, and in good times, make overpayments as though it were a shorter mortgage.
 However, in a crisis you would reduce payments on the mortgage to conserve cash.

-I have already done this on one of my buy-to-let mortgages.
-The monthly re-payments for the last year were £2,500, which was £900 above the mortgage deal and in fact less than £500 of each payment was interest.
+I reduced payments on one of my buy-to-let mortgages as soon as the covid-19 lockdown was put in place in the UK.
+The monthly re-payments for the last year were £2,500/month, which was £900 above the mortgage deal and in fact less than £500 of each payment was interest.
 This week I called the bank and reduced mortgage payments by £900 to conserve cash in case I lose a tenant, etc. This can work in exactly the same way for your personal mortgage.

-In the past I have done this by getting an interest-only mortgage deal on our home and making excess payments with the intention of cutting back to interest only should times get rough and we need to live on one salary.
-However, interest-only deals are very hard to secure nowadays.
+In the past I have used this same type of cash flow management by getting an interest-only mortgage deal on our home and making excess payments with the intention of cutting back to interest only should times get tough such that we need to live on one salary.
+However, interest-only deals with a good interest rate are much harder to secure nowadays than they were in 2010 when I last got a residential interest-only mortgage.

-If your mortgage is not affordable, call your bank and get a mortgage holiday.
-The media has made it sound that this is something banks are doing as a one-off exceptional thing for COVID-19 but the truth is banks are always willing to give people payment holidays if they can prove that they are needed.
+If your mortgage becomes unaffordable for any reason, call your bank and get a mortgage holiday.
+The media has made it sound as though mortgage holidays are something banks are doing as a one-off exceptional thing for COVID-19 but the truth is banks are always willing to give people payment holidays if they can prove that they are needed.
 Your bank would prefer not to have the hassle of repossessing a home.

 Being confined to your home is not easy especially if you enjoy being out and about.
 The plethora of memes that have hit our whatsapp screens show just how much people are struggling to keep themselves entertained during the period of lockdown and social isolation.
 If your job, like mine, can continue as normal even from home then you have less time to get bored, however, this is the time when you can work on things that you wanted to do before because you don’t have a commute: